 Instead, start with a low investment small business!
 Here at Dear Media, it’s our hope that this article gave you the motivation and inspiration you needed to just go for it!
 With a solid plan, you can start a wildly successful small business, irregardless of the amount of upfront capital you have to invest.

 If you guys have any additional questions or comments, feel free to drop them below.
-And for more on entrepreneurship, head on over to the Dear Media Blog.
+Don’t forget to keep yourself updated on all of the podcasts from Dear Media!
+For more tips on entrepreneurship, head on over to the Dear Media Blog.
 Until next time, we wish you all the best of luck with your new business!